Soter Ortynsky

-Stephen Soter Ortynsky Hentosh, O.S.B.M. (Сотер Ортинський; 29 January 1866 – 24 March 1916) was the first Bishop of all Greek Catholics in the United States.
+Stephen Soter Ortynsky Hentosh, O.S.B.M. (Сотер Ортинський; 29 January 1866 – 24 March 1916) was an Austrian Catholic prelate who served as the first bishop of all Greek Catholics in the United States.
+He was a member of the Order of Saint Basil the Great.

 Life

 Soter Stephen Ortynsky de Labetz was born in Ortynychi, Lviv Oblast, Ukraine, on January 29, 1866, then part of Galicia.

 January 1, 1889, he made his vows with the Basilian Order.

 July 18, 1891, he was ordained a priest by Metropolitan of Lviv Sylvester Sembratovych and celebrated his first Liturgy at the Monastery Church in Dobromyl.

 March 26, 1907, Pope Pius X appointed him bishop for the Greek Catholics in America and named him titular Bishop of Daulia.

 May 12, 1907, he was consecrated Bishop by Metropolitan Andrey Sheptytsky, Bishop Konstantyn Chekhovych and Bishop Hryhory Khomyshyn in St. George's Cathedral, Lviv.

 May 28, 1913, the Apostolic See named Bishop Ortynsky as exarch, granting him full ordinary jurisdiction, making him independent of every Latin diocese.
 On August 17, 1914, the Congregation de propaganda fide put out a decree about the governance of the Greek Catholic Church for the next ten years, called “Cum Episcopo”.
 It had four main points: